BRBAD/BRBAD/README.txt

-If you're not Bish, Adam or Emily then
+If you're not Bish, Adam or Emily then with all due respect BEGONE!!!
+Sir.
-BEGONE!!!